Skip to main content

 Using the URL

 Anything that can make an HTTP request can fire the webhook — your ticketing system, a script, a smart-home automation, your phone.
-Send an HTTP POST to the URL and the webhook fires.
+A POST fires it (and you can set the webhook to accept a GET instead).

 The URL itself is the secret.
 Don't share it publicly — anyone who has the URL can trigger your show.